avventoapps/Telefyna-App/README.md

 * The first playlist is the default  playlist and is used as a filler if nothing is available to play next or local folder is vacant
 * The second playlist is a second default, it's a second filler choice and is played when `ONLINE` ones fail because of of internet issues
 * Both the above two default playlists must be maintained active, if any of them is local, better set resuming
+* If you intend to use one playlist as default for both the first and second, make the second a clone of the first
 * `name` your playlist meaningfully
 * `description` contains your explanation of about the playlist
 * `days` of the week (1-7=Sun-Sat): if null or not defined, runs daily